fishcus/KAP-manual/en/model/cube/topN.en.md

 Within the era of big data, this need is getting stronger than ever before, as both the raw dataset and the number of entities are vast.
 Without pre-calculation, get the Top-K entities among a distributed big dataset may take a long time, leading the pushdown query inefficient.

-In v2.1 and higher, Apache Kylin introduces the “Top-N” measure, aiming to pre-calculate the top entities during the cube build phase; in the query phase,  Kylin can quickly fetch and return the top records.
+In v2.1 and higher, Apache Kylin introduces the “Top-N” measure, aiming to pre-calculate the top entities during the cube build phase; in the query phase, Apache Kylin can quickly fetch and return the top records.
 The performance would be much better than a cube without “Top-N”, giving the analyst more power to inspect data.

 *Notice*: this “Top-N” measure is an approximate realization, to use it smoothly you need to have a good understanding with the algorithm as well as the data distribution.

-## Top-N query
+## Top-N Query

 Let’s start with the default project `learn_kylin` that shipped in KAP binary package as well as pre-loaded in KAP Web GUI.
 We would use a sample fact table within this project called `kylin_sales`.
 If you haven’t done that before, follow this tutorial to create it: [Quick Start with Sample Cube](https://kylin.apache.org/docs15/tutorial/kylin_sample.html).